-All about Heart Failure
+All About Heart Failure

-What is Heart Failure?
+What is heart failure?

-Heart Failure is a common heart disorder.
-The heart is not able to pump enough blood to the body's working tissues and water retention occurs.
-This imbalance of supply and demand shows itself as significant rapid weight gain (more than 1.5 kg over 1-2 days), breathlessness (especially when lying flat), unusual tiredness, dizziness, leg and abdominal swelling.
+Heart failure is a common heart disorder where the heart is not able to pump enough blood to the body's working tissues, resulting in the occurrence of water retention.
+This imbalance of supply and demand displays significant rapid weight gain (more than 1.5 kg over 1-2 days), breathlessness (especially when lying flat), unusual tiredness, dizziness and leg and abdominal swelling.
 These symptoms can greatly affect your normal daily activities.

 There are many causes of heart failure.
-The common causes include: progressive coronary artery disease, prolonged uncontrolled hypertension, heart valve disorders, viral or bacterial infections, chronic lung disease, heart damage from excessive alcohol, or heart damage from unknown (idiopathic) cause.
+The common causes include progressive coronary artery disease, prolonged uncontrolled hypertension, heart valve disorders, viral or bacterial infections, chronic lung disease, heart damage from excessive alcohol, or heart damage from an unknown (idiopathic) cause.